Bulls’ Ayo Dosunmu played hero, but still going through growing pains

 And sometimes those bricks are taken away for you.

-While veterans like Zach LaVine and DeRozan denied any strife with Donovan, as was reported on one platform, it’s no secret that while Donovan is considered a player’s coach, he’s also harder on the younger players than the veterans.
+While veterans such as Zach LaVine and DeRozan denied any strife with Donovan, as was reported, it’s no secret that while Donovan is considered a player’s coach, he’s also harder on the younger players than veterans.

 That’s not uncommon in the NBA, and Donovan even pulled the curtain back on how he discusses playing time with his role players.